 - World of Hyatt®

-Cardholders earn 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases.
+Cardholders earn 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining and 2x on all other travel purchases.
 Assuming you’re using points to book travel through Chase Ultimate Rewards to earn the 25% redemption bonus, that comes out to 2.50% and 1.25% respectively.
 You can squeeze an even higher rate out of the card by transferring points to the right airline partner.
 However, this requires the cardholder to plan ahead and figure out the best way to optimize their transfer.
 If you aren’t someone who naturally hunts for deals or likes to manage their credit card rewards, this may not be a good pick for you.

 The last point worth highlighting about the Chase Sapphire Preferred® Card is its high sign-up bonus.
 The card lets you Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $750 when you redeem through Chase Ultimate Rewards®.
 That is significantly better than what's currently offered by most credit cards on the market.
 Typically, the only bonuses that will give higher returns are those tied to a specific airline.

 Chase Freedom Flex℠: A top-rated cash back credit card

 The new Chase Freedom Flex℠ card offers some of the highest cash back rates of any credit card.
-You can Earn 5% cash back on eligible purchases in rotating categories, 5% on travel purchased through Chase, 3% on dining and drugstores, and 1% on all other purchases.
+You can 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+Enjoy new 5% categories each quarter!
+Plus, earn 5% cash back on travel purchased through Chase Ultimate Rewards®, 3% on dining and drugstores, and 1% on all other purchases.
 Also, you get 5% Cash Back on qualifying Lyft rides through March 2022.

 This is Chase's 2022 cash back calendar.
 The new Chase Freedom Flex℠ will replace the current Chase Freedom®, but will follow the same calendar.
 These are some of the common rotating categories you can expect:

 January - March